-The Institute has a Council of some 25 to 30 members who willingly give some of their time to pursue our aims and objectives on behalf of the membership.
-The MIMinE Council have planned a full and diverse programme of technical meetings to be held throughout the period of October 2018 to May 2019.
+The Institute has a Governing Board of some 25 to 30 members who willingly give some of their time to pursue our aims and objectives on behalf of the membership.
+The MIMinE Governing Board have planned a full and diverse programme of technical meetings to be held throughout the period of October 2019 to May 2020.
 Our AGM follows the traditional midsummer break prior to the first General Meeting of the season.

 Our technical meetings continue to be interspersed with occasions of a more social nature and opportunities for networking.